fac-13/knpph/README.md

 Tests are performed on the logic.js file using the npm _tape_ module.
 To install and run the module:

 npm install tape

+Clone the repo in your local directory and run tape to perform the tests.